Trees

 Sap from trees

-Where honeydew affects cars, warm soapy water will remove the substance, particularly if you wash the car as soon as possible.
+Warm soapy water will remove honeydew from cars if you wash the car as soon as possible.

 Blossom fall from trees